-CARBON DISCLOSURE PROJECT LEONI participated in the Carbon Disclosure Project for the fourth time in 2011.
-On behalf of institutional investors, the initiative surveys the world's largest, market-listed companies on the amount of their CO2 emissions, among other things.
-The trend in this respect shows that LEONI is well on its way towards improving its CO2 readings.
-In the ranking of comparable companies participating in the Carbon Disclosure Project, LEONI was again at the top end relative to the number of employees and advanced to the middle relative to sales.
-In the future, too, LEONI shall use the project's findings to further reduce its CO2 emissions.
+CARBON DISCLOSURE PROJECT LEONI participated in the Carbon Disclosure Project for the fifth time in 2012.
+On behalf of institutional investors, the initiative surveys the world's largest, market-listed companies on the amount of their CO_2 emissions, among other things.
+The 2011 figures were ascertained during the year under report.
+Compared with other companies in the automotive sector and other industries that participated in the Carbon Disclosure Project, LEONI's figures were better than average measured both as a proportion of sales and relative to the number of employees.